sherrillmix/hivPair/README.md

 ## Generating all plots
-To generate all plots, start R and use the command:
+To generate all plots:
+ 1. clone/download the repository
+ 2. start R with its working directory in the repository directory
+ 3. in R, run the command:

     source('runAll.R')

 This will generate PCA, ROC, box and whisker and Bayesian plots in the `out` directory.
 Calculations may take 20-60 minutes.
 The number of Bayesian simulations have been turned down from that used for the paper for computational simplicity.

-Note that the generated plots were tweaked for clarity and presentation prior to inclusion in the paper.
+The generated plots were tweaked, without altering the underlying data, for clarity and presentation prior to inclusion in the paper.

 ## Example plots
 Plot output should resemble: